quentinsf/qhue/README.md

 ## Prerequisites

-This works under Python 2.
-It may work under Python 3.
+This works under Python 2 and Python 3.
 It uses Kenneth Reitz's excellent [requests](http://docs.python-requests.org/en/latest/) module, so you'll need to do:

     pip install requests